timolinn/go_training/week_2/type_declaration.md

 ### Methods

-Methods are functions attached to Structures.
+Methods are functions attached to a type.
 Like in Java or PHP, the functions of an existing class is called a method, they are responsible for adding arbitrary behaviour to Objects.
 The same principle applies to methods in Go.
 However, Go is pro `composition over inheritance`, hence methods are `attached` to structs in a completely different way as in Java et al.

 ```go